-There seems to be a big gap with respect to caring for the elderly – reporting and screening for falls.
+There seems to be a big gap with respect to caring for seniors in terms of reporting and screening for elderly falls.
 The responsibility for this failure falls to both the elderly experiencing the falls as well as their caregivers and healthcare providers.

 A study out of the UCLA Center for Health Policy Research shows 12.6% of